AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60631-graphql-returns-an-error-when-same-product-is-assigned-to-multiple-configurable-products.md

 <u>Actual results</u>:

-The GraphQL response returns an error.
+The GraphQL query returns an error.

 ## Apply the patch